aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 }
 ```

-As you can see that we have something similar to my pseudocode implementation that I detailed above.
+As you can see that we have something similar to my pseudo code implementation that I detailed above.

 Particularly, we still have the  `app.UseRouting()` middleware setup from the version 3 preview 3, but now we also have an explicit  `app.UseEndpoints()` endpoint dispatch method that more aptly named for what it does.